- What are solar roof tiles?

 The available materials are:

-- Tyle – Each tile generates 100W and comes with a market-standard product warranty of 10 years and performance warranty of 25 years
+- Tyle – Each tile generates 100W and comes with a market-standard product warranty of 10 years and a performance warranty of 25 years

 - XO Edge – London-based XO Edge says it can install its sleek-looking black and silver tiles on your roof within eight weeks of purchase.
-Each tile generates 12W and you’ll need around 13 tiles per square metre.
+Each tile generates 12W, and you’ll need around 13 tiles per square metre.
 You need 6.5 square metres of roof tiles per kW of energy generated, which is approximately 84 tiles.

-- Marley SolarTile – Each tile generates 335W at an efficiency of 20.7% and the company offers a 15-year product warranty and a 25-year performance warranty.
+- Marley SolarTile – Each tile generates 335W at an efficiency of 20.7,% and the company offers a 15-year product warranty and a 25-year performance warranty.

 - GB-SOL solar tiles – Located in Pontypridd, Wales, GB-SOL solar tiles are lighter than traditional tiles, at 3.5kg per slate, which means you could replace your roof without having to strengthen your property’s structure.